SquidDev/squiddev.cc/posts/2020-08-22-cobalt-concat.md

 math: true
 ---

-One of the more practical projects is [Cobalt], a Java implementation of the Lua 5.1 virtual machine.
+One of my more practical projects is [Cobalt], a Java implementation of the Lua 5.1 virtual machine.
 I'm often working on it, improving the code base [or bringing it closer to PUC Lua][tweaking].
 One recent improvement I've made is with _string concatenation_.